 Consider an Add-on

-If you have a couple more days to spare, head to Petén, the cradle of the Mayan civilization.
+If you have more than three days in Guatemala, head to Petén, the cradle of the Mayan civilization.
 From there, you can explore the UNESCO World Heritage Site of Tikal National Park and see the Mayan wonders at Yaxha.

 Pro Tip!
-Take a tuk-tuk up to Antigua’s lookout point called Cerro de la Cruz for gorgeous views of the city. – Trista Gage, Designer
+Take a tuk-tuk up to Antigua’s lookout point called Cerro de la Cruz for gorgeous views of the city. – Trista Gage, Designe

 Contact us to plan your own custom journey to Guatemala.